ncsa/Nightingale_real/docs/source/software/modules.rst

 |                    | will already be loaded.                         |
 +--------------------+-------------------------------------------------+

 These commands will enable you to get started using modules.
-If you are curious about the additional capabilities of the module command, see the `SourceForge Module Command manpage <http://modules.sourceforge.net/man/module.html>`_.
+If you are curious about the additional capabilities of the module command, see the `Environment Modules Documentation <https://modules.readthedocs.io/en/stable/index.html>`_.

 **Notes:**

- - Modules are independent of the user’s shell, so any shell (bash, tcsh, ksh, etc ...) can use the same commands to modify the current user environment.
+ - Modules are independent of which shell is being used.
+Therefore, the module commands are the same for all shells (bash, tcsh, ksh, etc.).
- - Order is important.
-With each module load, the changes are prepended to your current user environment paths.
+ - The order in which module commands are issued is important.
+With each module load, the changes are prepended to the current user environment paths.